UBC-CIC/noise-tracker-web/docs/DeploymentGuide.md

     --profile <your-profile-name>
 ```

-If you have trouble running the above command, try removing the `\` at the end of the lines and run it in one line.

 ### Step 3: CDK Deployment

 Initialize the CDK stacks (required only if you have not deployed this stack before).
 Note this CDK deployment was tested in `ca-central-1` region only.